WISVCH/payments/README.md

 ### `GET` Get order status `/api/v1/orders/{public-reference}`

-Get the status of an order
+Get the status of an order.

 #### Responses